jschrewe/django-mongodbforms/readme.md

 ### Embedded documents

 For embedded documents use `EmbeddedDocumentForm`.
 The Meta-object of the form has to be provided with an embedded field name.
 The embedded object is appended to this.
-The form constructor takes an additional argument: The document the embedded document gets added to.
+The form constructor takes a couple of additional arguments: The document the embedded document gets added to and an optional position argument.

-If the form is saved the new embedded object is automatically added to the provided parent document.
-If the embedded field is a list field the embedded document is appended to the list, if it is a plain embedded field the current object is overwritten.
-Note that the parent document is not saved.
+If no position is provided the form adds a new embedded document to the list if the form is saved.
+To edit an embedded document stored in a list field the position argument is required.
+If you provide a position and no instance to the form the instance is automatically loaded using the position argument.
+If the embedded field is a plain embedded field the current object is overwritten.

     # forms.py
     from mongodbforms import EmbeddedDocumentForm